christianacca/web-api-starter/docs/deploy-app.md

 * Azure key vault for TLS certificates

 > [!Note]
-> If there are multiple shared services required, you will need to run the workflow [Infrastructure Deploy Shared Services](../.github/workflows/infra-deploy-shared-services.yml) multiple times, picking the appropriate shared service and environment to deploy each time.
+> If there are multiple shared services for the same type required (for example two Azure container registries), you will
+> need to run the workflow [Infrastructure Deploy Shared Services](../.github/workflows/infra-deploy-shared-services.yml) multiple times, picking the appropriate shared service and environment to deploy each time.

 Azure container registry (ACR) services are maintained by other teams and are not part of the deployment process for the app.
 However, if you do need to deploy the shared services, you can do so by running the following github workflow [Infrastructure Deploy Shared Services](../.github/workflows/infra-deploy-shared-services.yml),